-- HSG80-based or Enterprise Virtual Array-based Fibre Channel RAID Array technology (depending on your system configuration) and the interconnections required to attach to an HBA in a Windows-based server.
-This information is in the RAID Array and Software Solution kit documentation. - Windows NT 4.0, Windows 2000, Windows Server 2003
+■ HSG80-based, Enterprise Virtual Array-based, or XP1024/128-based Fibre Channel RAID Array technology (depending on your system configuration) and the interconnections required to attach to an HBA in a Windows-based server.
+This information is in the RAID Array and/or Software Solution kit documentation.

+■ Windows NT 4.0, Windows 2000, Windows Server 2003